 Non-Commercial: When facilities other than commercial are used, such as a house trailer or camping.

 1. Domestic: maximum $71/day for meals & lodgings--lodging receipts required, except for non-commercial

 2. Foreign: maximum 55% of Department of State per diem rates.

 Various types of vehicles, including sedans, carryalls, suburbans, pickup trucks, and vans, are available on campus through Transportation Services.
 Reservations are made by calling x2924.
 ERI (x4885) must be notified in advance, so that a form authorizing the charge to your contract or grant may be prepared and sent to Transportation Services.
 Vehicles will not be released unless this paperwork has been received.
 Charges include a basic daily or monthly rate, plus a mileage cost; these rates vary according to the vehicle used.
 Information regarding rates may be obtained from ERI or Transportation Services.

-A reimbursement of $.58 (effective 1/1/2019, up from $.545) per mile is allowed when a personal vehicle is used in preference to a UC vehicle (note that motorcycles cannot be used for UC travel).
+A reimbursement of $.575 (effective 1/1/2012, down from $.58) per mile is allowed when a personal vehicle is used in preference to a UC vehicle (note that motorcycles cannot be used for UC travel).
 Personal vehicles must have liability insurance in order for mileage to be charged to UC accounts.
 If the cost of air coach fare to a given destination is less than mileage (e.g., for travel to the East Coast), travelers who drive may be reimbursed up to the amount of airfare cost only, and may not claim mileage.
 However, the cost of airfare may not be claimed when the cost of flying is more than mileage (e.g., for travel to other UC campuses), when transportation is by private vehicle.
 (Travelers who do fly will be reimbursed for airfare, per receipts.)